 Per the Retail Market Guide, Sections 7.16.4.3 and 7.17, a CR wishing to enroll a location subject to Switch Hold related to Meter Tampering or Deferred Payment Plan must first petition the current REP of Record (if applicable) and TDSP.
 Subsection 7.16.4.3.1 defines the CR trying to acquire the ESIID as “Gaining CR”, and the REP of Record as “Losing CR”.

 The Retail Market Guide outlines timeframes each user is allowed to remain Responsible MP, during specific transitions within the MarkeTrak issue.
 These timeframes (business hours) are defined as Monday-Friday, 8:00 a.m.-5:00 p.m.
 Central Prevailing Time.

+During the Submit transition, the following verifications are performed:

+A check is performed to verify if a Switch Hold currently exists on the ESIID in the ERCOT Registration System.
+The following warning message displays if no Switch Hold exists: “ERCOT system indicates there is no Switch Hold currently in place on the ESIID provided.”

+A check is performed to verify if the Submitting MP is the current Rep of Record in ERCOT’s Registration System.
+The following warning message displays if true: “Switch Hold Removal issues should not be submitted by the current Rep of Record.
+Click OK to continue with the submit process or Cancel to exit.”

+During the Submit process, ERCOT will pre-populate the Assignee field with the current Rep of Record according to the ERCOT Registration System.
+This value can be updated by the TDSP later in the workflow during the ‘Send To Rep of Record’ transition if needed.

 Main Success Scenario: